Celery is a cool-weather crop. It requires 16 weeks of cool weather to come to harvest.

 Companion plants.
 Lettuce, spinach, English peas.
 Avoid pumpkins, cucumbers, and squash.

-Container growing.
+Container Growing Celery.
 Celery can be grown in an 8-inch container.
 Set celery on 10-inch centers in large containers.
 To blanch celery growing in a container, tie paper or cardboard cylinders around the stalks.

-Storing and preserving.
+Storing and Preserving Celery.
 Celery will keep in the refrigerator for up to two weeks.
 Leaves cut for use as an herb will keep in the refrigerator for up to one week.
 Celery can be dried, canned, and it frozen.
 Seeds can be as an herb.

 Common name.
 Celery

 More tips: How to Harvest and Store Celery.